 National Association of Teachers of Speech (1923-1945)

-As the profession became consumed with World War II, however, the discipline turned away from its focus on personality improvement.
+During World War II, however, the discipline turned away from its focus on personality improvement.
 After the war, younger speech scholars turned to other psychological topics for their research.

 Speech Association of America (1946-1969)

 In 1946, the association again changed its name to the Speech Association of America (SAA) and officially incorporated under this name five years later.
-In January 1952, SAA launched its third quarterly publication, Speech Teacher (now Communication Education), geared toward the classroom teacher.
+In January 1952, SAA launched its third quarterly publication, Speech Teacher (now Communication Education), which was geared toward the classroom teacher.
 Within two years, the publication had a circulation of more than 2,000, including 175 library subscriptions.

 Until 1963, the association’s national headquarters was located on or near the home campus of the executive secretary, who served for a three-year period.
 SAA then moved the headquarters from the Indiana University campus to New York City, appointing its first executive director and creating full-time administrative positions to facilitate operations.

 With professional offices and a national headquarters, the SCA grew rapidly over the next two decades.
 A key part of this growth was expansion of basic services, including the development of new publications to address changes in the field.
-These included Journal of Applied Communication (now the Journal of Applied Communication Research) (1973), Critical Studies in Mass Communication (now Critical Studies in Media Communication) (1984), and Text and Performance Quarterly (1989).
+These included the Journal of Applied Communication (now the Journal of Applied Communication Research) (1973), Critical Studies in Mass Communication (now Critical Studies in Media Communication) (1984), and Text and Performance Quarterly (1989).
 SCA also expanded its conference and awards programs.
 At the same time, the association increasingly responded to a multitude of issues arising from an increasingly complex society and the influence of the electronic age.

 National Communication Association (1997-present)

-In 1999, the national office moved from Virginia to Washington, D.C.
+In 1999, the national office moved from Virginia to Washington, DC.
 In 2001, the association launched the Review of Communication and then in 2008, launched the Journal of International and Intercultural Communication.